 PI: Neeta Mehta

-Description: This service grant provides dental assessment, diagnoses, and treatment for HIV/AIDS participants in the service area.
-Clinical services are provided at the Jackson Medical Mall clinics of the University of MS Medical Center.
+Description: This service grant provides dental assessment, diagnoses and treatment for HIV/AIDS participants in the service area.
+Clinical services are provided at the Jackson Medical Mall clinics of the University of Mississippi Medical Center.
 These services are provided predominately by dental residents and students with faculty participation and oversight.

 Postdoctoral Training in General, Pediatric and Public Health Dentistry and Dental Hygiene

 PI: Harold M. Livingston

 Description: This grant provides equipment and supplies necessary for teaching the American Heart Association’s Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS).